See What We’ve Planted, Built and Brought to Life.

 Portland, OR.
 A lush garden with green boxwood shrubs, purple tulips, magenta clematis, and blue pansies, anchored by an old multi-stemmed hydrangea paniculata tree.

-Before & After Design, Canby, OR Before Left: The backyard was an empty dirt yard and old wooden fence with visible houses behind.
-After Right: Designed a new fence for privacy and a short retaining wall to level the area and create interest.
+Canby, OR.
+The backyard was an empty dirt yard and old wooden fence with visible houses behind.
+Designed a new fence for privacy and a short retaining wall to level the area and create interest.
 This is plant placement day, always a fun day for us.

 Before & After Design, Portland, Oregon | Before Left: Old rusty shed and diseased apple tree, and old weedy grass.
 After Right: Removed shed and apple tree.
 Designed and built beautiful pathways and planting beds.

-A vibrant perennial garden in Portland, Oregon with white hydrangeas, pink azaleas, purple salvia, and lush green foliage, alongside a stone pathway and a grassy lawn in the background.
+Portland, Oregon I A vibrant perennial garden with white hydrangeas, pink azaleas, purple salvia, and lush green foliage, alongside a stone pathway.

-Summer Perennial Garden Bed, Portland, Oregon.
+Portland, Oregon I Summer perennial garden bed.
 A planting berm of agapanthus, hakonechola grasses, cotinus, and edgeworthia.